marcopennekamp/lore/specification/proposals/shapes/shapes.md

 Any **mutable** properties of a *struct* are erased from subtyping considerations.
 Given a shape `{ x: X }`, a struct with a single property `mut x: X` will **not** be able to subtype the shape, since `x` is mutable and thus not taken into consideration during subtyping.

+**TODO:** We might want to rethink the mutability restriction.
+Mutable properties would *only* need to require type mutation if the property in question is also open.
+Otherwise, the type need not change on reassignment since the run-time type of the property is of no concern.

 ###### Example

 ```